-- Be aware that children have access to the internet via gaming stations and portable technologies such as smart phones. - Monitor on-line time and be aware of excessive hours spent on the Internet. - Take an interest in what children are doing.
+- Be aware that children have access to the internet via gaming stations and portable technologies such as smart phones. - Monitor on-line time and be aware of excessive hours spent on the Internet. - Consider using parental controls and safe search filters. - Take an interest in what children are doing.
 Discuss with the children what they are seeing and using on the Internet. - Advise children to take care and to use the Internet in a sensible and responsible manner.
-Know the SMART tips. - Discuss the fact that there are websites/social networking activities which are unsuitable. - Discuss how children should respond to unsuitable materials or requests. - · Remind children never to give out personal information online. - Remind children that people on line may not be who they say they are. - Be vigilant.
-Ensure that children do not arrange to meet someone they meet on line. - Be aware that children may be using the Internet in places other than in their own home or at school and that this internet use may not be filtered or supervised.
+Know the SMART tips. - Discuss the fact that there are websites/social networking activities which are unsuitable. - Discuss how children should respond to unsuitable materials or requests. - · Remind children never to give out personal information online. - Remind children that people online may not be who they say they are. - Be vigilant.
+Ensure that children do not arrange to meet someone they meet online. - Be aware that children may be using the Internet in places other than in their own home or at school and that this internet use may not be filtered or supervised.